-Fees for audit-related services totaled approximately \$416,000 in fiscal 2004 and approximately \$238,000 in fiscal 2003.
-Audit-related services principally include audit procedures performed to support the closing balance sheet for the Company's acquisition of the chicken division of ConAgra Foods, Inc., employee benefit plan audits, and, in 2003, due diligence in connection with the acquisition.
+Fees for audit-related services totaled approximately \$355,000 in fiscal 2005 and approximately \$415,640 in fiscal 2004.
+Audit-related services principally include transaction assistance, SOX 404 assistance, employee benefit plan audits, and, in fiscal 2004 audit procedures performed to support the closing balance sheet for the Company's acquisition of the chicken division of ConAgra Foods, Inc.